 Why is Good attendance important?

-Good attendance is important because pupils:
+Good attendance is important because pupils

-• get on better with learning and other children;
+• get on better with learning

-• find learning easier because they do not miss out;
+• find learning easier because they do not miss out

-• are more successful moving between primary school, secondary school, higher education and employment or training;
+• are more successful moving between primary school, secondary school, higher education and employment or training

-• are known to be safe and well by us.
+• are known to be safe and well by us

 Research shows a direct link between high attendance and doing well at school.

 All children have the right to an education.
 We encourage and expect 100% attendance for all pupils.
-We check that pupils join video lessons and/or complete tasks during any remote learning.

 Attendance Matters!